Kroc/v80/bin/wla-dx/README.txt

 ===========

-If "IF" is defined, then the following piece of code is acknowledged until ".ENDIF"/".ELSE" occurs in the text, otherwise it is skipped.
+If "IF" is defined, then the following piece of code is acknowledged until ".ENDIF" / ".ELSE" occurs in the text, otherwise it is skipped.

 This is not a compulsory directive.